rnixik/invalid-passports/README.md

 * __Redis__ - using redis as storage.
 It has 4-6ms.
 * __Shmop__ - using shared memory as storage (one big string).
-It has 0.5s and large memory consumption.
+It has 0.5s.
+High memory consumption.
 * __Include__ - using tmpfs and `include` one php array.
-Large memory consumption.
+High memory consumption.
 * __IncludeSeries__ - using tmpfs and `include` php arrays by series.
-It has unstable response time: 0.6ms - 6ms.
+It has unstable response time: 0.6ms - 30ms, avg: 1ms.
 Low memory consumption.

 Default implementation can be changed in src/Application.php.
 Run update after changing.